The 90-Day Real Estate Marketing Plan: Pillars, Budgets, & KPIs for Real Estate Agents

 | Lead to appointment rate | 12% | 16% | 20%+ |

 Treat client data with the same care you would want for your own family.
-Explain what you collect from your IDX-integrated website, how it feeds Retargeting, Contextual & Digital Advertising, and how often they can expect to hear from you.
+Explain what you collect from your IDX-integrated website, how it feeds Retargeting, Contextual & Digital Advertising, and how often people can expect to hear from you.
 Never purchase email lists; they damage both reputation and deliverability.

 Why This Pays Off: A Simple Case Pattern

 If you want extra structure for execution discipline, pair this plan with the mindset work in Turning Years of Intention into Action.
-The mix of clear strategy and steady follow through is where the compounding begins.
+The mix of clear strategy and steady follow-through is where the compounding begins.

-The Short List: 90 Day Execution Checklist
+The Short List: 90-Day Execution Checklist

-- Finalize a one page Brand Style Guide and circulate it to every partner who touches your marketing.
+- Finalize a one-page Brand Style Guide and circulate it to every partner who touches your marketing.

-- Schedule your first Direct Mail drop and email send to align around one outcome focused theme.
+- Schedule your first Direct Mail drop and email send to align around one outcome-focused theme.

 - Set a weekly reporting routine for Cost Per Lead and a monthly review for Cost Per Appointment.